 12) In our opinion the Company is not a Nidhi Company.
 Therefore the provisions ofclause 4 (xii) of the Order are not applicable to the Company.

-13) In our opinion all transactions with the related parties are in compliance withsection 177 and 188 of Companies Act 2013 and the details have been disclosed in theFinancial Statements as required by the applicable accounting standards.
+13) In our opinion and according to the information and explanation given to us alltransactions with the related parties are in compliance with section 177 and 188 ofCompanies Act 2013 and the details have been disclosed in the Financial Statements asrequired by the applicable accounting standards.

 14) Based upon the audit procedures performed and the information and explanationsgiven by the management the company has not made any preferential allotment or privateplacement of shares or fully or partly convertible debentures during the year underreview.
 Accordingly the provisions of clause 3 (xiv) of the Order are not applicable tothe Company and hence not commented upon.
-15) Based upon the audit procedures performedand the information and explanations given by the management the company has not enteredinto any non-cash transactions with directors or persons connected with him.
-Accordinglythe provisions of clause 3 (xv) of the Order are not applicable to the Company and hencenot commented upon.

 16) In our opinion the company is not required to be registered under section 45 IA ofthe Reserve Bank of India Act 1934 and accordingly the provisions of clause 3 (xvi) ofthe Order are not applicable to the Company and hence not commented upon.

-"Annexure B" to the Independent Auditor's Report of even date on theFinancial Statements of AANCHAL ISPAT LIMITED
+"Annexure B" to the Independent Auditor's Report of even date on theFinancial Statements of M/s AANCHAL ISPAT LIMITED

-Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ("the Act") We have audited the internalfinancial controls over financial reporting of AANCHAL ISPAT LIMITED ("theCompany") as of March 31 2017 in conjunction with our audit of the financialstatements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of AANCHALISPAT LIMITED ("the Company") as of March 31 2021 in conjunction with our auditof the Ind AS financial statements of the Company for the year ended on that date.